 - using it for the other purpose is necessary to prevent or lessen a serious threat to your health or safety, or the health or safety of someone else, or

-- the Privacy Commissioner has authorised the information being used for another purpose.
+- the Privacy Commissioner has authorised the information being used for the other purpose.

-In summary, information obtained for one purpose shouldn’t be used for another purpose, unless one of the exceptions applies.
-For example, if a retail shop runs a competition and customers fill out a form to win a holiday, the shop shouldn’t use the customer’s information for marketing purposes as well as for the competition, unless customers were told this would be done when they filled out the form.
+In summary, information collected for one purpose shouldn’t be used for another purpose, unless one of the exceptions applies.
+For example, if a retail shop runs a competition where customers fill out a form to win a holiday, the shop shouldn’t use the customers’ information for marketing purposes (unless the customers were told of this other purpose when they filled out the form).

 Limits on giving out (“disclosing”) your information

-An organisation that holds information about you mustn’t give out the information to others unless they believe, on reasonable grounds, that:
+An organisation that holds information about you can’t give out the information to others unless they believe, on reasonable grounds, that:

-- disclosing it is one of the purposes the information was collected for, or is directly related to the original purpose, or
+- disclosing the information is one of the purposes the information was collected for, or is directly related to the original purpose, or

 - the information is already publicly available and it wouldn’t be unfair or unreasonable to give it out, or